 A: You should contact your group facilitator.
 If you do not know who your facilitator is, check the SLC Study Group Registration Website or send an email to email@example.com

-Q: Can I attend a group I am not registered for?
+Q: Can I attend a group for which I am waitlisted but not registered?

 A: Study groups are designed to provide a small group environment in which to study.
 When students who are not members show up to groups, it begins to erode the small group environment.
 It is also unfair to students who are registered for the group and expect that no more than 13 members will be at the meetings.
 Study Group facilitators are instructed to request students who are not registered members of the group to leave.